sudobooo/sudobooo/README.md

 <br>

 I worked at inSales, a company that makes online stores for small businesses.<br>
-The service is similar to Shopify.
+The service is similar to Shopify.<br>
 Before that, I studied for a Python developer at online school [Hexlet](https://ru.hexlet.io/).

 I have 4 projects.